richard-hgs/InfinityOS/README.md

 # InfinityOS
 InfinityOS - Simplest Operating System Kernel

+- 🍵 If you like my work [buy me a coffe](https://www.buymeacoffee.com/richardgs) 🍵

 ## Small Two Stage Bootloader and C Kernel

 I know a lot about 16 real mode and boot sectors but not everything about it.
 I